signalwire/examples/Messaging/Two Factor Authentication via SMS - Node.js/README.md

 ## How to Run Application

+Start by copying the example.env to a new file, copying in credentials from your SignalWire Space, and saving the new file as `.env`.

 ### Build and Run on Docker

-Build your own image with `docker build -t snippets-text-two-factor-auth .`
+Build your own image with `docker build -t sms-two-factor-auth .`

-Run your image with `docker run --publish 5000:5000 --env-file .env snippets-text-two-factor-auth`
+Run your image with `docker run --publish 5000:3000 --env-file .env sms-two-factor-auth`

-The application will run on port 5000
+The application will run on port 5000.

 <br/>

 ### Build and Run Natively

+Clone the repo and run `yarn start` or `npm start` from the command line.

 <br/>